myrmex-org/myrmex/manual/lambda-plugin.md

 Every Lambda can declare its modules dependencies using [local paths](https://docs.npmjs.com/files/package.json#local-paths) in its `package.json` file.
 Every module can also declare dependencies to other modules that way.

-When Lager deploys a Lambda, it executes `npm install` and the dependencies are installed in the `node_modules` folder.
+When Myrmex deploys a Lambda, it executes `npm install` and the dependencies are installed in the `node_modules` folder.

 ### deploy-lambdas